 Venice Studio Arts Program

 The semester-long program offers studio art coursework in addition to art history and Italian language studies in a city whose museums, walkways, and canals form a truly unique classroom.
-Unlike other art programs in Italy, in which American students only work and study with other Americans, BU in Venice is based on interaction with the Italian community of students, teachers, and artists as well as working with Boston University professors, enhanced by a direct tandem exchange program with local students from the Academy of Fine Arts.
+BU in Venice is based on interaction with the Italian community of students, teachers, and artists as well as working with Boston University professors, enhanced by a direct tandem exchange program with local students from the Academy of Fine Arts.
 Rigorous studio and elective courses provide focused study in graphic design, painting, printmaking, glassblowing, drawing and sculpture.
-Students profit from BU’s new center near Campo Santa Margherita, which includes studio space, classrooms, and administrative offices.
+Students profit from BU’s beautiful center near Campo Santa Margherita, which includes studio space, classrooms, and administrative offices.
 No background in Italian language is required and all courses (other than First-Semester Italian) are taught in English.

 In addition to regular class meetings, students have access to studios during the building hours.
 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.

 All students enroll in either a painting or graphic design course, and First-Semester Italian (unless they have prior Italian language background):